Ute Creek Cattle Company Receives First New Mexico Leopold Conservation Award

 As a national advocate for preserving prairie ecosystems, Tuda’s land ethic is felt beyond the ranch’s fences.
 She helped form Partnerscapes, a national landowner-led conservation organization, which encourages landowner-leaders to become part of the solution by implementing conservation practices on private lands.

 Tuda and Jack aim to leave the land healthier than they found it, and that mantra includes succession planning for future generations.
-Their adult children: Libby (Peter) Wood and Ted (Sadie Jo) and their families are committed to upholding water/land conservation, animal welfare and wildlife habitat while providing all-natural, quality food for beef consumers.
-This lead-by-example approach earned a regional Environmental Stewardship Award from the National Cattlemen’s Beef Association in 2019.
+Their adult children: Libby (Peter) Wood and Ted (Sadie Jo) and their families are committed to upholding conservation practices, animal welfare and wildlife habitat while providing all-natural, quality food for beef consumers.
+This lead-by-example approach earned them a regional Environmental Stewardship Award from the National Cattlemen’s Beef Association in 2019.

 Two years later their hard work, ability to work synergistically while holding themselves to a high standard of land stewardship is being honored with New Mexico’s first Leopold Conservation Award.